A note on the Artstein-Avidan-Milman's generalized Legendre transforms

-with equality if and only if $p=q$ on $M$.
-Now, the $\nabla$-affine coordinate system $\theta$ is defined up to an affine transformation: That is, if $\theta(\cdot)$ is a $\nabla$-coordinate system so is $\bar\theta(\cdot)=A\theta(\cdot)+b$.
-However, once $A$ and $b$ are fixed, it will fully determine the dual $\nabla^*$-coordinate system $\eta(\cdot)$.
-The potential function $\phi$ is also reconstructed by solving differential equations modulo an affine term $\inner{c}{\theta}+d$ (e.g., see proofs in~\cite{amari2000methods,Shima-2007,IG-2016}).
+The potential function $\phi$ is also reconstructed by solving differential equations modulo an affine term $\inner{c}{\theta}+d$ (e.g., see proofs relying on Poincar\'e lemma in~\cite{amari2000methods,Shima-2007,IG-2016,morales2023geometric}).
 Fixing the degrees of freedom in the reconstruction of $\psi$ will also fix the corresponding affine term in $F^*$ which expresses $\psi$.
+The dual potential functions $\psi$ and $\phi$ on the manifold $M$ are related by the fiberwise Legendre transform~\cite{Leok-2017} in geometric mechanics.

 Thus the information geometry of dually flat spaces allows one to explain the decoupling of the interactions of the dual set of parameters $(A,b,c,d)$ with $(E,f,g,h)$.
-Last, parameter $\lambda>0$ is degree of freedom obtained from the fact that if $(M,g,\nabla,\nabla^*)$ is a dually flat space so is $(M,\lambda g,\lambda\nabla,\lambda\nabla^*)$ where by abuse of notation we write $\lambda\nabla$ for describing the connection obtained from the Christoffel symbols $\lambda \Gamma_{ij}^k$ where $\Gamma_{ij}^k$ are the Christoffel symbols defining $\nabla$.
-The dual potential functions $\psi$ and $\phi$ on the manifold $M$ are related by the fiberwise Legendre transform~\cite{Leok-2017} in geometric mechanics.
-The Fenchel-Young inequality induced by the dual potential functions of Eq.~\ref{eq:fyineq} define a canonical divergence on dually flat spaces that we term the dually Hessian flat divergence:
+Last, the scalar parameter $\lambda>0$ is the degree of freedom obtained from the fact that if $(M,g,\nabla,\nabla^*)$ is a dually flat space so is $(M,\lambda g,\nabla,\nabla^*)$.

+The Fenchel-Young inequality induced by the dual potential functions of Eq.~\ref{eq:fyineq} define a canonical divergence on a dually flat space that we term the dually flat Hessian divergence: